RAILWAY STREET 467

 RAM'S ISLAND 539

 Here we have a group of unknown visitors arriving at Lord O'Neill's holiday cottage on Ram's Island.
 The beauty spot, which lies in Lough Neagh near Crumlin, was a popular destination - particularly in the Victorian age.
-It was maintained by fisherman Robert Cardwell and his wife Jane, who lived there for over 50 years.
+It was maintained by fisherman Robert Cardwell in the foreground fixing his nets and his wife Jane, who lived there for over 50 years.
 Robert, who was well-known across the district with his flowing white beard, died in 1929, and Jane followed him home three years later at the grand old age of 102.
 Since then this grand old cottage has fallen into ruin, like the partially destroyed round tower which stands beside it but remains an important artefact of a bygone age.
+The year is unknown.

 RAM'S ISLAND 1329